 NOAA Fisheries conducts various research activities on the biology, behavior, and ecology of hooded seals.
 The results of this research are used to inform management decisions for this species.

-Determining the size of hooded seal populations helps resource managers determine the success of conservation measures.
+Determining the size and population trends of hooded seal stocks helps resource managers determine the success of conservation measures.
 Our scientists collect population information and present the data in annual stock assessment reports.